Ambassador Spotlight | David Anderson

 Two Rock Climber at the Top Of a Boulder

-Q: What are some tips you would give to new outdoor climbers about crag etiquette?
+Q: What tips would you give new outdoor climbers about crag etiquette?

-A: Climbing/Bouldering gyms can be crowded and noisy and user rarely have to think about the indoor “environment” as the gym has rules for safety and behavior.
-Outside climbing can have a much more diverse group of users in terms of skill level, experience, behaviors and values.
-While there are few mean spirited people in the world, I believe most folks (especially climbers) are good hearted.
-That being said, I think most problems at the crag stem from people not even realizing their behavior is bothering other users.
-If you are a dog person, or love to listen to music while you climb it might not cross your might that some people are very fearful of dogs or are distracted by music of any kind.
-The key is anticipating the impact of your actions and having open communications with the climbers you are sharing the rock with.
-In addition, mentoring new climbers in the reasons behind LNT is a responsibility that all climbers have in protecting our climbing resources
+A: Climbing/Bouldering gyms can be crowded and noisy, and users rarely have to think about the indoor “environment” as the gym has rules for safety and behavior.
+Outside climbing can have a much more diverse group of users in terms of skill level, experience, behaviors, and values.
+While few mean-spirited people are in the world, I believe most folks (especially climbers) are good-hearted.
+That being said, I think most problems at the crag stem from people not even realizing their behavior bothers other users.
+If you are a dog person or love to listen to music while you climb, it might not cross your might that some people are very fearful of dogs or are distracted by the music of any kind.
+The key is anticipating the impact of your actions and openly communicating with the climbers you are sharing the rock with.
+In addition, mentoring new climbers on the reasons behind LNT is a responsibility that all climbers have in protecting our climbing resources

-Q: Tips you would give to someone who is stuck on their project?
+Q: What tips would you give to someone stuck on their project?
 How do you stay motivated when you are stuck?

-A: I think there is value in taking a break from you project and trying something else.
-Early in my climbing career, I spent a lot of time projecting Killer 12.c, a long power endurance climb in Sinks Canyon, WY.
-I could easily do all the moves, but couldn’t link it all together.
+A: there is value in taking a break from your project and trying something else.
+Early in my climbing career, I spent much time projecting Killer 12. c, a long power endurance climb in Sinks Canyon, WY.
+I could easily do all the moves but couldn’t link them together.
 I was convinced I needed more endurance, so I did many unsuccessful burns on the route.
-Eventually, I took a break and spent some time working another route at the cliff, Addiction.
-Addiction was also 12.c, but a much shorter more bouldery route.
-After spending some red-pointing Addiction, I got back on Killer and sent it first go.
-Turns out I actually needed more power/endurance.
+Eventually, I took a break and worked another route at the cliff, Addiction.
+Addiction was also 12. c, but a much shorter, more bouldery route.
+After spending some red-pointing Addiction, I got back on Killer and sent it the first go.
+It turns out I needed more power/endurance.

-Q: How have you overcome fear in climbing (fear of falling, fear of failure, etc.)?
+Q: How have you overcome the fear of climbing (fear of falling, failure, etc.)?

-A: First, I determine if the fear is because something is actually physically dangerous.
-Once I know a fall is safe, then it is just a matter letting go of my personal or other peoples expectations and focus completely on the individual moves of the climb, really put weight on the foothold, tension my core, committing to the lunge etc.
+A: First, I determine if the fear is because something is physically dangerous.
+Once I know a fall is safe, it is just a matter of letting go of my personal or other people's expectations and focusing completely on the climb's individual moves, putting weight on the foothold, tensioning my core, committing to the lunge, etc.

 Check out our next Ambassador, Elan Jonas McRae